-At 31st March 2020, the group's cash net of borrowings was HK\$3,392.5 million as compared with HK\$3,528.0 million last year.
-The group's borrowing facilities were secured by certain properties held by the group with a total carrying value of HK\$454.5 million.
+At 31st March 2021, the group's cash net of borrowings was HK\$1,905.7 million as compared with HK\$3,392.5 million last year.
+The group's borrowing facilities were secured by certain properties held by the group with a total carrying value of HK\$409.1 million.
 All the group's borrowings were denominated in United States dollars.
 The US dollar loans are directly tied in with the business of the group's United States operations, and therefore these loans are substantially hedged by assets in the same currency.

-As at year end, all the group's borrowings were payable between one and two years.
+As at year end, all the group's borrowings were payable within one year.

 The group strives to maintain its gearing ratio, which is calculated as the ratio of the bank borrowings to equity, at a low level.
-It was 3.1% at 31st March 2020 as compared with 4.1% last year.
+It was 2.1% at 31st March 2021 as compared with 3.1% last year.

-Committed borrowing facilities available to the group, but not drawn, at 31st March 2020 amounted to HK\$53.4 million.
+Committed borrowing facilities available to the group, but not drawn, at 31st March 2021 amounted to HK\$36.1 million.
 Together with the receipts over the next twelve months from tenants and purchasers of the group's properties, the liquid funds of the group are adequate to meet the anticipated working capital requirement in the coming year.